What is Acne?

 Food rich in Vitamin C and other antioxidants

-Beyond just helping with stubborn acne, a Vitamin C-rich diet also gives the skin better texture.
+Beyond just helping with stubborn acne, a Vitamin C-rich diet also gives the skin better texture and is an essential part of the diet for clear skin.
 Daily intake of oranges, kiwi, strawberries, watermelon, blueberries, pineapples and apples gives the skin its elasticity, in addition to regenerating other antioxidants in the body.

 Vitamin C (Ascorbic Acid) is a skin saviour.
 It not only boosts cell regeneration but also plays a key role in collagen production.
 You can check out OZiva Plant Based Collagen Builder, if this is what your requirement is.